Family Background: Gilbert Todhunter was born in Keswick (above), in the English Lake District, on 18th Feb 1890; his birth certificate is below:

 In this letter he states that he expects to be shipped to England shortly for training, and suggests that Harriet might move to England too.
 In the meantime Gilbert’s brother Jack had joined the British Army as a Sapper in the Royal Engineers.

-On 9th October Canon Rawnsley (by now Dean of Carlisle Cathedral) sent a standard, pre-printed letter (below) to all Border Regiment officers going to war (his staff erroneously assumed that Gilbert was still in the regiment, as a Captain) and enclosing a pocket Gospel according to St John: Gilbert transferred to England with the Canadian forces (early photo of signalling team right; Gilbert appears standing 5th from left ).
+On 9th October Canon Rawnsley (by now Dean of Carlisle Cathedral, and Chaplain to the King) sent a standard, pre-printed letter (below) to all Border Regiment officers going to war (his staff erroneously assumed that Gilbert was still in the regiment, as a Captain) and enclosing a pocket Gospel according to St John: Gilbert transferred to England with the Canadian forces (early photo of signalling team right; Gilbert appears standing 5th from left ).
 Most of these landed at Plymouth on 15th October, although there are indications that Gilbert sailed into Liverpool.

 By 12th November Harriet had arrived too, and went to stay with his mother and Lizzie who by then had moved to 7 Etterby Road Carlisle.
 They brought all their belongings back too, having relinquished their accommodation in Winnipeg, retaining Aggie’s Estevan address as their Canadian forwarding address.